mirkru37/homework/README.md

-Homework for programming lessons of first semester 2 year of university
+Homework for programming lessons of 2 year of university